Projects per year

 Personal Statement

 Michael Higgins has been at the University of Strathclyde since 2007.
-He has been subject leader for Journalism and established the School's highly-successful MLitt in Media and Communication.
+He has been subject leader for Journalism and established the School's highly-successful MSc in Media and Communication.

-Michael has published six books and more than seventy peer-reviewed journal articles, reviews and book chapters.
-He has also appeared as expert analyst on a variety of media, including Al-Jazeera News, and BBC Radio 4's "Broadcasting House" and "Word of Mouth", and sat as judge for national entrants to The Press Awards.
+Michael has also appeared as expert analyst on a variety of media, such as Al-Jazeera News, and BBC Radio 4's 'Broadcasting House' and 'Word of Mouth', and sat as judge for national entrants to The Press Awards.

 Research Interests